Image Credit: lightpoet/Shutterstock.com

 Light Emitting Diodes

-Image Credit: Shutterstock.com / Kristina Postnikova
+Image Credit: Kristina Postnikova/Shutterstock.com

 Quantum dot photodetectors (QDPs) can be produced from traditional single-crystalline semiconductors or solution-processed.
 Solution-processed QDPs are ideal for the integration of several substrates and for use in integrated circuits.
-These colloidal QDPs find use in machine vision, surveillance, spectroscopy, and industryial inspection.
+These colloidal QDPs find use in machine vision, surveillance, spectroscopy, and industrial inspection.